masi-sh/masi-sh.github.io/_pages/cv.md

 * 2012-2014:
   * Manager of Cryptography Lab, Research Center of Informatic Industries (RCII), Tehran, Iran
-  * Overview: I was responsible for designing tests for cryptographic algorithms and modules in collaboration with the Public Key Infrastructure group in RCII.
+  * Overview: I was in charge of designing tests for cryptographic algorithms and modules in collaboration with the Public Key Infrastructure group in RCII.
 I also was in charge of establishing and providing a road map for the Cryptography Lab for which purpose I lead research on Side Channel Analysis on smart cards.

 * 2009-2011:
   * Research and Teaching Assistant, Sharif University of Technology, Iran